habi/Talk.2025.COMULIS/README.md

 - [20250826_COMULIS_Welcome.tex](20250826_COMULIS_Welcome.tex) are the welcome slides with technicalities.
   The PDF is automatically compiled with a [GitHub Action](.github/workflows/latex.yaml) [^1] and hosted by GitHub Pages as [...Welcome.pdf](https://habi.github.io/Talk.2025.COMULIS/20250826_COMULIS_Welcome.pdf).
 - [20250826_COMULIS_microCT.tex](20250826_COMULIS_microCT.tex) is the actual talk I'm giving, about microCT in general and some project relevant for the workshop.
-  The PDF is compiled with the same [GitHub Action](.github/workflows/latex.yaml) and available at [...microCT.pdf](https://habi.github.io/Talk.2025.COMULIS/20250826_COMULIS_microCT.pdf)
+  The PDF is compiled with the same [GitHub Action](.github/workflows/latex.yaml) and is available at [...microCT.pdf](https://habi.github.io/Talk.2025.COMULIS/20250826_COMULIS_microCT.pdf) for presenting and at [...handout.pdf](https://habi.github.io/Talk.2025.COMULIS/20250826_COMULIS_microCT_handout.pdf) for handing out to the listeners.

 [^1]: Generating that file [^2] took quite some chatting with ChatGPT :)
 [^2]: Including the "secret" voucher code in a non-public way